 If you're being evicted from your council home

-You don’t have to leave your home straight away if you’ve got a notice from your local council or housing association - this is called a ‘notice seeking possession’.
+You don’t have to leave your home straight away if you’ve got an eviction notice from your local council or housing association.

 Your landlord has to follow a process before they can evict you and this will take some time - depending on the reason your landlord is using to evict you.